openscad/openscad/README.md

 Have a look at the OpenSCAD Homepage (http://openscad.org/) for documentation.

+## Getting OpenSCAD

+OpenSCAD is available pre-built and ready to install for many systems, including OSX, Linux, BSD, and Windows.
+Please check http://openscad.org/downloads for the latest information.

 ## Building OpenSCAD

 To build OpenSCAD from source, follow the instructions for the